ErikKalkoken/fynemeta/README.md

 fynemeta is a small command line tool that helps to use Fyne metadata in the build process.

-- Print metadata values to stdout
+- Print values from a Fyne metadata file to stdout
 - Generate an AppStream metadata file from Fyne metadata

 ## Print metadata values

 The `lookup` command allows us to print a value from the metadata file to stdout, so we can use it in a shell script.

-Let's say we defined the name of our app in our FyneApp.toml file:
+Let's say we have the following definition for name in the `FyneApp.toml` file:

 ```toml
 # ...